weidongtoml/learning/README.md

 learning
 ========

-Just a collection of javascript files and explain simple machine learning concepts.
+Just a collection of javascript files that explain simple machine learning concepts.